visse0001/recruitment-july-2020/README.md

   -h, --help            show this help message and exit -p {man,women}, --perc {man,women}
                         Specify percent: man or women.
+  -a {all,women,man}, --average_age {all,women,man}
-  -a, --average_age     Return average age for all.
+                        Return average age for all.
   -m, --most_safety_password
                         Return most safety password from database.
   -c MOST_COMMON_CITIES, --most_common_cities MOST_COMMON_CITIES
                         Specify number how many common cities need to return.
   -b IS_BORN_IN_DATE_RANGE [IS_BORN_IN_DATE_RANGE ...], --is_born_in_date_range IS_BORN_IN_DATE_RANGE [IS_BORN_IN_DATE_RANGE ...]
                         Specify two dates in format YYYY-MM-DD YYYY-MM-DD.
 Return persons ids, titles, firstnames and lastnames.
 ```

 Examples: